 The Perfect "Political Apology" is Anything But...

-This classic example of a political apology was extended by John Kerry, who was 'forced' to apologize after being accused (primarily by Republicans) of insulting the men and women of the U.S. Armed Forces.
+Our classic example of a political apology was extended by John Kerry back in 2006, who was 'forced' to apologize after being accused (primarily by Republicans) of insulting the men and women of the U.S. Armed Forces.

 He claims to have been trying to make a joke about George Bush's intelligence, but he screwed up.